tracyone/vinux/readme.md

 - [vim](http://www.vim.org/)-8.0 with python2 support.
 - [neovim](https://github.com/neovim/neovim) 0.1.6 or above

-Execute following shell script then start vim,it will install all stuff automatically.
+Execute following shell script,it will do following things:

+1. make some softlink of vim and neovim config
+2. ask you to choose a complete plugin then try to install it.

+You can launch vim, all stuff will be installed automatically.

 ```bash
 # for macOS and linux